updated on 22 March 2022

-You are right that law firms are first and foremost businesses, which means that knowing how they make a profit is crucial – but that is just the starting point.
-You must understand who a firm’s clients are and what services they use the firm for, which in turn means knowing what type of firm it is and how it is structured.
+To stand out to graduate recruitment, you must understand who a firm’s clients are and what services they use the firm for, which in turn means knowing what type of firm it is and how it is structured.

-What type of firm is it?
+What type of law firm is it?

 Consider whether a firm has offices in other countries – this will tell you a lot about its business model and strategy.
 Clearly, a firm with offices abroad is regularly involved in cross-jurisdictional work, such as transactions between multinational companies.
-To serve such clients effectively, it is essential to be able to work with lawyers in other countries and collaborate across borders.
+To serve such clients effectively, it’s essential to be able to work with lawyers in other countries and collaborate across borders.